schlawiner/fu-rpg-frei-und-universell/03-the-characters.md

 ### Was für ein Beschreiber ist das? {.unnumbered}

 Manche Beschreiber passen problemlos in mehr als eine Kategorie - **Gutes Gedächtnis** könnte zum Beispiel entweder ein Geist- oder ein Stärke-Beschreiber sein. **Hässlich** kann ein Schwäche- oder ein Körper-Beschreiber sein.
 Das macht nichts.
-Ob ein Beschreiber für die Geschichten, die ihr erzählen wollt passt oder nicht hängt von dir, der Erzählerin und von deinen Mitspielerinnen ab.
+Ob ein Beschreiber für eure Geschichten passt oder nicht, hängt von dir als Erzählerin und von deinen Mitspielerinnen ab.
 Entscheidet selbst.

 <!-- What type of Descriptor is this?
 Some Descriptors could easily fall into more than one category—Good Memory might, for example, be a Mind Descriptor or an Edge; Ugly could be a Flaw or a Body Descriptor.  at’s  ne.
 It is up to you, the Narrator and the other players to make a decision on whether a speci c Descriptor is appropriate or not for the stories you are telling.